-- Research your ideal buyer’s needs, challenges, desires, and motivators.
+- Research the persona's.
+Go back and objectively analyze your ideal buyer’s needs, challenges, desires, and motivators.
 These characteristics can evolve over time for a number of reasons.

 Within most B2B verticals, your company is selling value and measurable results to other businesses, and the main goal is to help them grow bigger and make more money.
 While that will never change, you still need to understand their value proposition, the pain points that stand in the way of their growth, and the best solutions for their challenges.

 Research will help you understand your potential clients, which will make the campaign more direct, and thus more effective.
 But, remember, this is something you need to do constantly, or at least periodically.